VMware-HaoyuLi/show-readme/compile_guide.md

 ## Introduction

-This guide provides instructions for developers to build and run Flowgate from source code.
+This guide provides instructions for developers to build Flowgate from source code.

 ## Step 1: Prepare for a build environment for Flowgate